chrisgrieser/nvim-tinygit/README.md

 		autoUnshallowIfNeeded = false,
 	},
 	blameStatusLine = {
-		ignoreAuthors = {}, -- any of these authors and the blame will be hidden maxMsgLen = 30,
+		ignoreAuthors = {}, -- Any of these authors and the component is not shown. maxMsgLen = 35,
-		icon = " ",
+		icon = "ﰖ ",
 	},
 }
 ```